gamma-opt/website_research_team/content/authors/p_flavio-limapo/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Group
+# - Research Group
-# - Visitors
+- Visitors
-- Past Members
+- Previous Members

+next_affiliation: PUC-Rio
 ---

 Flávio Araújo Lim-Apo is a visiting researcher from Pontifical Catholic University of Rio de Janeiro (Brazil), where he is doing a PhD in the Operations Research area.